Foundational Architecture

 The Coordination Layer

-Every twenty years, someone declares the death of the org chart.
+Every twenty years, someone declares the org chart dead.
 The future is flat.
-And every twenty years, the experiments fail.
-Why?
-Because hierarchy was never about control.
+And every twenty years the experiment fails — because hierarchy was never about control.
 It was about coordination.

 Managers were installed as context reducers and prioritization engines.
-Flat organizations fail because they dissolve hierarchy without replacing the compression function.
+Flat organizations fail because they remove the hierarchy without replacing that function.

 Chapter 03